aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 **WARNING: ** Calling lseek() without proper locking is pronged for errors, as concurrent/multi-threaded design could call lseek() concurrently and without an atomic followup with read/write().

+//TBD - talk whether we have same position for read and write or they are separate

 ** Developers are encouraged to use pwrite() and pread(), which will perform lseek and write/read in atomic way **

 ## poll()

+//TBD - alex - pls update

 ## Concurrency and Multi-threading